-As a Business Broker one of the most common questions I receive from small business owners and entrepreneurs I meet is this the following: How do I get a quick idea what my business might be worth?
+As a longtime Business Broker in the Phoenix AZ market one of the most common questions I receive from small business owners and entrepreneurs I meet is this the following: How do I get a quick idea what my business might be worth?
 More often that not, most of these individuals are just looking for a rough “street valuation” to determine if they should sell now or sometime in the future.
 Although there are many unique factors to consider when valuing any individual business, and there are generally no definitive or concrete rules on what any particular existing business maybe worth at any given time, below are a few widely used quick business valuation methods or techniques that should give most small business owners an adequate starting point to help determine what their business might approximately be worth

 Multiple of Seller’s Adjusted Net Cash Flow: